mujiu555/Wishful-Thinking/doc/root/c/typ/S1.typ

 10
 ;
 ```
-They are illegal as well.
+They are legal as well.

 But, we'll not write code in this way.
 More common usage of this feature will be: